kdbaustert/url_shortener/README.md

 node src/server.js
 ```

-or you can install nodemon this will allow you to make change without having to reload the server each time
+or you can install nodemon this will allow you to make changes without having to reload the server each time

 ```
 npm i nodemon -g